arturolei/Sprint-Challenge-Applied-Javascript/README.md

 *An event listener is function that is triggered when a certain event, e.g. a click or keydown, is triggered*

 4. Why would we convert a NodeList into an Array?
 *We can use `Array.from(NodeListName)` where NodeListName = a NodeList; this will turn that nodelist into an array.
-We do this so we can use the Array method .forEach() *
+We do this so we can use the Array methods like .forEach()*

 5. What is a component?
 *A component is a chunk of reusable code (HTML, CSS, and JS).
 Components are building blocks we can use to avoid repeating ourselves when we build applications.*